kenneth-1203/conversational-ai/README.md

 # Conversational AI

-Conversational AI is a document ingested search application implemented using LLMs.
+Conversational AI is a context aware search application implemented using LLMs.

 > **Warning**
 > This project is still in development and is not ready for production use.